 Market Sector Update

-- The Fund posted a positive return for the quarter (before the effect of sales charges), although it trailed its benchmark index.
+- The Fund posted a positive return for the quarter (before the effect of sales charges), outperforming its benchmark index.

-- Commodities prices persisted at weaker levels and we think that will continue until global economic growth gains momentum.
-We think major commodities companies will continue to focus on managing costs and capital expenditures as a result.
-We continue to use our top-down, fundamental research process in seeking companies that may benefit from an eventual rebound in economic activity and the growth in demand that may result.
+- We continue to use our top-down, fundamental research process in seeking companies that may benefit from any improvement in economic activity and the growth in demand that may result.

 David P. Ginther, CPA, of Ivy Investment Management Company was named portfolio manager on July 2, 2013.
 From Jan.
 2, 1997, to July 1, 2013, the Fund was subadvised by Mackenzie Financial Corp. and managed by Frederick Sturm.